davidsbatista/davidsbatista.net/_posts/2023-09-14-Politiquices.md

   <figcaption>Figure 1 - Frequency distribution of occurrences of the personalities in the annotated titles. annotated.</figcaption>
 </figure>

-Of the 6,648 mentions of names of political personalities annotated, 515 are distinct and have an identifier on Wikidata.
-A total of 129 distinct entities, identified by aggregating the *string* that mentions them in the title, are not associated with an identifier because they are not present in Wikidata.
+Of the 6 648 mentions of names of political personalities annotated, 515 are distinct and have an identifier on Wikidata.
+A total of 129 distinct entities, identified by aggregating the string that mentions them in the title, are not associated with an identifier because they are not present in Wikidata.

 Analysing the frequency of occurrence of each entity shows that there are a small number of entities responsible for a large proportion of all entity occurrences in the annotated data.
-As shown in Figure [1](#fig:ent_power_law){reference-type="ref" reference="fig:ent_power_law"} there are a small number of frequent entities, and a long list of infrequent entities, specifically, 96 distinct personalities, i,.e.: 19% of the personalities, are responsible for 80% of the mentions of personalities in the data.
+As shown in Figure 1 there is a small number of frequent entities, and a long list of infrequent entities, specifically, 96 distinct personalities, i,.e.: 19% of the personalities, are responsible for 80% of the mentions of personalities in the data.

 In terms of the number of words contained in the titles, excluding words that are part of the entities, there is a median of 8 words with a maximum of 22 and a minimum of 1.
-This set of annotated data is online[^5] in JSON format as illustrated in Figure [\[fig:json_sample\]](#fig:json_sample){reference-type="ref" reference="fig:json_sample"}.
+This set of annotated data is online[^5] in JSON format as illustrated in below in Figure 2.

 ``` {fontsize="\\small"}
 {"title": "Ana Gomes defende Durão Barroso",